Grand Junction, Colorado: Economic history

 By 2008, Grand Junction was being discovered by the "nation's elite business and leisure travelers" as a destination for private jet travel, with nearby Powderhorn Resort and other ski resorts a major attraction.

 Top employers

-According to the city's 2017 Comprehensive Annual Financial Report, the top employers are:
+According to the city's 2024 Annual Comprehensive Financial Report, Grand Junction's top employers are:

 Sports

 Grand Junction's Colorado National Monument was home to a stage in the Coors Classic bicycle race known as "The Tour of the Moon" due to the Monument's unique landscape.

 Since 1958, the JUCO World Series has been played at Suplizio Field.
 The city also has a professional Minor League Baseball team, the Grand Junction Jackalopes, who play in the Pioneer Baseball League.
+The Jackalopes were formerly known as the Grand Junction Rockies and were a minor league affiliate of the Colorado Rockies, but became independent in 2020.

 Both Suplizio Field and Stocker Stadium also host Colorado Mesa University as well as School District 51 sporting events.

 Parks and recreation

 The Grand Junction area has developed as a mountain biking destination, with many bikers coming from the Front Range of Colorado, the Salt Lake City area, and as far away as California to enjoy the area's abundant single-track trails.
 Two prominent trails are the Tabeguache and Kokopelli trails, the latter running from near Loma to Moab, Utah.
 Fruita, Colorado, with its 18-Road trail system, is within 10 miles of the city and has become a major mountain biking destination.